necolas/normalize.css/README.md

 * Corrects bugs and common browser inconsistencies.
 * Improves usability with subtle improvements.
 * Explains what code does using detailed comments.

-## How to use it

-No other styles should come before Normalize.css.

-It is recommended that you include the `normalize.css` file as untouched library code.

 ## Browser support